 Why setting this goal?

-Water scarcity affects over 40% of the world’s population.
+Water scarcity affects more than 40% of the world’s population.
 This is an alarming figure that is expected to increase as global temperatures rise due to climate change.

-This is done despite the fact that 2.1 billion people have gained access to improved water sanitation.
-Since 1990, the decrease in the supply of drinking water is a major problem that affects all continents.
+This is despite the fact that 2.1 billion people have had access to improved water sanitation.
+Since 1990, the decrease in the supply of drinking water has been a major problem that affects all continents.

 Therefore, it is useful to define this objective of SDG 6.

-In 2011, 41 countries experienced water pressure – 10 of which are on the verge of depleting their renewable freshwater supply and must now rely on alternative sources.
+In 2011, 41 countries experienced water stress – 10 of which are on the verge of depleting their renewable freshwater supplies and now have to rely on alternative sources.

-In 22 countries, mainly in North Africa, Western, Central and Southern Asia, the level of water stress is above 70%.
+In 22 countries, mainly in North Africa, West, Central and South Asia, the level of water stress is above 70%.
 This indicates a high probability of future shortages.
 Worsening dryness and desertification are already exacerbating these trends.

-By 2050, at least one in four people are expected to be affected by recurrent water shortages.
+By 2050, it is projected that at least one in four people will be affected by recurring water shortages.

-Water scarcity, flooding and lack of proper wastewater management also hinder social and economic development.
-Increasing water efficiency and improving water management are essential.
-This would help balance the competing and increasing demands for water from various sectors and users.
+Water scarcity, flooding and lack of proper wastewater management also hamper social and economic development.
 In addition, it is essential to increase water efficiency and improve water management.
-This would balance the competing and growing demands for water from various sectors and users.
+This would help to balance the competing and growing water demands of various sectors and users.

 What is this sustainable development goal?

-As a result of the above-mentioned findings, the SDG 6 objective on sanitation and drinking water has been set for 3 major themes:
+Following the above-mentioned observations, SDG 6 on sanitation and drinking water has been set for 3 main themes :

 - drinking water